-If you need advice on choosing the right course to suit your career aspirations you should speak to your parents, to staff in the Careers department and to the relevant Head of Department.
+If you need advice on choosing the right course to suit your career aspirations you should speak to your parents, to staff in the Careers department, to Mr Dawson or Mr

+Daniells and to the relevant Head of Department.
 Speak to your teachers about your suitability for a particular subject at A-Level.